voiceflow/test-history-rebase/packages/creator-app/README.md

 ### Start

-Run a local `webpack` development server that watches files and re-builds them on the fly.
+Run a local development server that watches files and re-builds them on the fly.

 ```sh
 yarn start